openflighthpc/cloud-cost-reporter/README.md

 ##### Node type specificity

 This application includes in its breakdown details of instances specifically used as compute nodes.
-For this to be measured accurately, the appropriate instances should have a tag added with the key `compute` and the value `true`.
+For this to be measured accurately, the appropriate instances should have a tag added with the key `type` and the value `compute`.
 Again, these should be added at the point of creation.
 If compute groups are also being used, these should be added using the tag `compute_group`, with a value of the group name.
-Similarly, core infrastructure can be identified using a tag with the key `core` and the value `true`.
+Similarly, core infrastructure can be identified using a tag with the key `type` and the value `core`.

 ##### Admin